 In order to enable its employees to reconcile their work and family commitments, the VGT Group offers its employees various working time models providing varying degrees of flexibility and numbers of working hours.
-This provides a good combination of flex bility and planning reliability so employees can cope with the demands of both parts of their lives.
-These working time models are supplemented, where poss ble, by alternatives to workplaces on the company premises (home offices).
+This provides a good combination of flexibility and planning reliability so employees can cope with the demands of both parts of their lives.
+These working time models are supplemented, where possible, by alternatives to workplaces on the company premises (home offices).